cschladetsch/Pyro/App/Readme.md

 # Applications
-Contains source for applications used by _Pyro_.
+Source for applications used by _Pyro_.

 ## Contents
 1. **Console**.
 Interactive Repl Console.